 The Z/Cloud 2 is a classic Chaco with something of a cult following.
 This shoe has traveled with many an avid outdoor wanderer for years and years, and its durability was among the highest in our test.

 As has almost always been the case, Chacos have a reputation for having comfort that varies from user to user.
 The Z/Cloud 2 scored in the middle of the pack in this category, but you will probably either love it or hate it based on the shape of your foot.

-The sole is one of the thickest we tested and is significantly stiffer than the Bedrock Cairn Adventure or the Merrell Terran Ari Lattice.
+The sole is one of the thickest we tested and is significantly stiffer than the Bedrock Cairn Adventure.
 That said, we found this to be a big benefit.
 The stiffness protects your feet from sharp substrates and makes it very durable.
 However, more flat-footed testers were frustrated by this model's high arch, which will not break into a flatter foot.
 Despite some debate about whether or not the Z/Cloud 2's sole was optimal for a broad enough swath of users, our testers unanimously declared the Chaco's strap system as one of the most comfortable in the test.

 The Chaco Z/Cloud 2 will keep you comfortable, even under the weight of a heavy pack.

 As long as the Chaco's molded footbed works with your foot, you won't find a more comfortable sandal for hiking long distances with a heavy pack.
 We found the thick sole essential for taking on the extra weight of a pack so that our joints weren't jarred with every step, especially on downhill stretches.
 The Z/Cloud 2 kept us even more comfortable than most hiking boots!
 In contrast, our Editor's Choice, the Bedrock Cairn Adventure, has a much thinner sole, which made hiking less comfortable when we were weighed down.